THE 5 COMPONENTS OF READING

 The five components of reading are systematically and explicitly taught in every cohort.
 During a student's mandatory first session, they are given a battery of assessments to pinpoint exactly where they fall on this hierarchy.

-No Wasted Time: We don't reteach what they already know.
+No Wasted Time: We don't reteach what they already know, placing them in a cohort that matches their zone of proximal development.

 Placing a student in the correct program and level is vital for their growth, confidence, and retention.